Data Request FAQs

 If your application is approved, you will be required to execute all relevant Data Release forms.
 Once finalized and signed by the appropriate parties, the LO will finish processing your data request.
-You can expect to receive your WA-APCD Data approximately 30-60 days after a contract has been signed.

 Who is using APCD data in other states?